 The trail steepens some more, and there are multiple short switchbacks before topping the ridge approximately 1.6 miles in.
 Spend some time taking in the views!
 You’ll continue left at a trail junction if you want to complete the loop.
-Otherwise, this is a good turn-around.
+Otherwise, this is a good turnaround.
 Many travelers take this option, and the trail shows it.
 The “back-side” of this trail is not quite in as good of condition.
-Turning right at the junction is the Angel Rocks to Chena Hot Springs 8.7-mile trail.
+Turning right at the junction is the trail to Chena Hot Springs 8.7-mile trail.

 If you are continuing on the loop, be aware that the trail tapers down a bit after passing the last Tor and descending into the forest.
 It can be challenging to follow at times.
 While it always feels rewarding to make a loop, the west side of this loop doesn’t offer much new.
 It’s often buggy, wet, and doesn’t provide much of a view.
 But don’t let me talk you out of it; it is more beautiful forest!

 I usually bring snowshoes with me in the winter but rarely need to put them on as the trail is walked and packed often.
 More often, I need traction devices like microspikes on some of the steeper areas as the trail gets quite icy.
 Come prepared for cold and wind, especially up top.
-The path to Chena Hot Springs is rarely traveled in winter, so snowshoes or skis and navigational skills are a must if attempting the 8-mile trail.
+The path to Chena Hot Springs is rarely traveled in winter, so snowshoes, skis, and navigational skills are a must if attempting the 8-mile trail.

-April to May, the trail is muddy, but there usually aren’t mosquitoes yet (until the end of May).
-I’d expect snow and some postholing until the end of April at least.
+From April to May, the trail is muddy, but there usually aren’t mosquitoes yet (until the end of May).
+I’d expect snow and some post-holing until the end of April at least.
 I often wouldn’t recommend hiking the whole loop since the west and north sides are the muddiest.
 Just turn right at the first junction and return the way you came after spending some time at the tors.